Call for Works: The Musical Metacreation Concert at the Ninth International Conference on Computational Creativity, Salamanca, Spain, June 2018

 - Give detailed performance requirements.
 As necessary, this may include a stage plan, equipment needs, technical support needs, and performing musicians (you can use additional PDF pages for any supporting items).

-– A link to any additional documentary material such as audio or video recordings, or online software (highly recommended).
+- Provide a link to any additional documentary material such as audio or video recordings, or online software (highly recommended).

-– Credits and biography (name, affiliation, short biography up to 150 words).
+- Give credits and biography (name, affiliation, short biography up to 150 words).

 * It is common to receive submissions that are highly ambiguous about what the proposed system actually does.
 Works will be rejected if this is the case.
 The description does not need to be highly technically detailed but it should remove any fundamental ambiguity.